vibe/aws-esm-modules-layer-support/README.md

 Tada! ezpz.

-I use `cdk` in my projects, so here's an snippet extract from my construct that creates AWS Lambda resources.
+I use `cdk` in my projects, so here's an extracted snippet from my construct that creates AWS Lambda resources.

 ```javascript
         const dir = dirname(require.resolve('@whoami/sample-function'))